Part 3 - AI regulation in the US

 This is Part 3 of 'Regulation of AI

-The American approach to AI regulation has changed significantly with the new Trump administration.
+The American approach to AI regulation changed significantly with the new Trump administration.
 President Biden had signed an Executive Order on the Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence in October 2023.
 In January 2025, President Trump revoked President Biden's Order and signed an Executive Order on Removing Barriers to American Leadership in Artificial Intelligence (the Trump Order).

 Stay connected and subscribe to our latest insights and views